bcbio/bcbio-nextgen/docs/contents/installation.rst

     python bcbio_nextgen_install.py /path_to_bcbio --tooldir=/path_to_bcbio --nosudo --isolate

+This requires the following additional system requirements to be in place:

+- Java 1.7
+- Ruby
+- R with Rscript (currently optional, but increasingly used in the pipeline)
+- bzip2 (with development libraries)
+- zlib (with development libraries)
+- cmake (temporary requirement, for eventual removal)

-This requires some system requirements are already in place (Java, Ruby and compilers) but is as isolated and self-contained as possible without virtual machines or lightweight system containers.
+Installing this way is as isolated and self-contained as possible without virtual machines or lightweight system containers.
 To ensure access to the executables, system libraries and Perl libraries update your `~/.bashrc` with::